blueblots/cmdparse/README.md

 Compound arguments have the following properties:

-- `name` - holds the property name for the argument, used in your code to refer to the argument, also serves as the `__name` for the `commands` property's vargs object.
+- `name` - holds the property name for the argument, used in your code to refer to the argument, also serves as the `__name` for the `commands` property's cmdparse object.
 You can have multiple command names (*e.g.* `['-i', '-in', '--install']`); in that case, if any of the names are found in an input string, the command will be recognized; or a single name (*e.g.* `'install'`).
-- `commands` - a vargs object that holds the subcommands for the compound argument.
-This works just like a normal vargs instance, with all the same methods.
-Default: `new vargs()`.
+- `commands` - a cmdparse object that holds the subcommands for the compound argument.
+This works just like a normal cmdparse instance, with all the same methods.
+Default: `new cmdparse()`.
 - `required` - a `true`/`false` value that will cause `parseArgs` and `parseArgsMap` to fail (*i.e* return `false`) if the argument is not detected in the input.
 Default: `true`.
-- `help` - a string which is shown as the argument's help description in `vargs.getLongHelp`, also used for the `__description` for the `commands` property's vargs object.
+- `help` - a string which is shown as the argument's help description in `cmdparse.getLongHelp`, also used for the `__description` for the `commands` property's cmdparse object.
 Default: `''` (empty string).

-Make sure that you only try `addPositional` etc. on the `commands` property of the compound argument (*e.g.* `myArgs.make.commands`), because only the `commands` property is actually a vargs instance.
+Make sure that you only try `addPositional` etc. on the `commands` property of the compound argument (*e.g.* `myArgs.make.commands`), because only the `commands` property is actually a cmdparse instance.

 An example: